PaulieB14/substreams-contract-reviewer/GITHUB_ACTIONS.md

 The GitHub Actions workflow (`.github/workflows/substreams.yml`) does the following:

 1. **Builds the Substreams WASM Module**: Compiles your Rust code to WebAssembly
-2. **Runs the Substreams**: Processes Ethereum contract data using your API key
+2. **Runs the Substreams using Docker**: Uses the official StreamingFast Docker image to run Substreams
+3. **Processes the Output**: Formats the data using jq
-3. **Saves the Results**: Stores the output in the 'results' directory
+4. **Saves the Results**: Stores the output in the 'results' directory with a timestamp
-4. **Commits and Pushes**: Automatically commits the results back to your repository
+5. **Commits and Pushes**: Automatically commits the results back to your repository

 ## Scheduled Runs